andrewjc2000/ATAKPushToTalk/README.md

 takReleaseKeyAlias= alias_name
 takReleaseKeyPassword= [password you entered earlier]
 ```
+### Installation Instructions
-5. Launch ATAK such that the gradle tasks ran from this project are able to add plugins to the environment ATAK is running in.
+1. Launch ATAK such that the gradle tasks ran from this project are able to add plugins to the environment ATAK is running in.
 Our development team used an emulator running ATAK launched by Android Studio to accomplish this.
-6. In the pushToTalk directory, run the gradle task `assembleCivDebug` (if you do not wish to build the debug-based civilian version, subsitute this with the appropriate command).
+2. In the pushToTalk directory, run the gradle task `assembleCivDebug` (if you do not wish to build the debug-based civilian version, subsitute this with the appropriate command).
 This step will produce the binary for the plugin.
-7. ATAK will automatically prompt you on your device to continue installation.
+3. ATAK will automatically prompt you on your device to continue installation.
 ### Run Instructions
 Navigate to the plugin/app section of ATAK and select the PushToTalk icon.
 This will launch the plugin.
 ### Troubleshooting